MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 ---
-title: Fetch more data from Power BI
+title: Fetch more data from Power BI in Power BI embedded analytics for better embedded BI insights
 description: This article discusses how to enable a segmented fetch of large datasets for Power BI visuals.
+Enable better embedded BI insights using Power BI embedded analytics.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: sranins